 Our Kindergarten class is also equipped with a Smart Board, making our lessons more interactive and exciting.
 Like any public school setting Art, Music and Physical education are offered throughout the week as well.

 Our program is rigorous but also stimulating and fun.
-There is no doubt your child will be more than ready for First Grade.
+There is no doubt your child will be ready for Kindergarten.

-Offers a fun, flexible 3,4, or 5 day opportunity for early elementary students to explore literature, math, science, social studies, and more in a “hands-on,” learn-by-doing environment.
+Offers a fun, flexible 3,4, or 5 day opportunity for early elementary students to explore literature, math, science, social studies, and more through endless “hands-on,” experiments, explorations and activities.